top of page

 Chairman of Anglia in Bloom

-We hope our website images, initiative and campaign will encourage your community to form your own "Bloom" teams to help improve and sustain your local environment by growing more flowers, trees, developing wildlife habitat provision and grow more vegetables too.
+We hope our initiative and campaign will encourage your community to form their own "In Bloom" teams to help improve and sustain your local environment by growing more flowers and trees, developing wildlife habitat, and growing more vegetables, too.

-Please be aware Anglia in Bloom is not a competition but a campaign.
+Please be aware that Anglia in Bloom is not a competition but a campaign.
 The aim is to encourage groups to take pride in their area.
-Assessors/judges visit in July to see how the group is progressing and to give advice and encouragement.
-An award is given ranging from Bronze to Gold which can then be displayed in a prominent position for all to see and hopefully encourage others to get involved
+Our judges visit in July to see how the group is progressing and to give advice and encouragement.

 BENEFITS OF "THE BLOOM" INITIATIVE